quii/learn-go-with-tests/math.md

 can only really handle integers, and rational numbers to some extent.
 Decimal numbers start to become inaccurate, especially when we factor them up and down as we are in the `secondsInRadians` function.
-By dividing `math.Pi` by 30 and then by multiplying it by 30 we've ended up with a number that's no longer the same as `math.Pi`.
+By dividing `math.Pi` by 30 and then by multiplying it by 30 we've ended up with _a number that's no longer the same as `math.Pi`_.

 There are two ways around this:

-1. Live with the inaccuracy
+1. Live with the it
 2. Refactor our function by refactoring our equation

 Now (1) may not seem all that appealing, but it's often the only way to make floating point equality work.
-B.eing inaccurate by some infinitessimal fraction is frankly not going to matter for the purposes of drawing a clockface, so we could write a function that defines a 'close enough' equality for our angles.
+Being inaccurate by some infinitessimal fraction is frankly not going to matter for the purposes of drawing a clockface, so we could write a function that defines a 'close enough' equality for our angles.
 But there's a simple way we can get the accuracy back: we rearrange the equation so that we're no longer dividing down and then multiplying up.
 We can do it all by just dividing.

+So instead of

+	numberOfSeconds * π / 30

+we can write

-So instead of `numberOfSeconds * π / 30`, we can write `π / (30
+	π / (30 / numberOfSeconds)

-/ numberOfSeconds)`, which is equivalent.
+which is equivalent.

 In Go: